Zach-G/MWOMechScraper/ReadMe.txt

 ************************************************************************************************************************
 Method 2,
 Head over to the latest release ( https://github.com/Zach-G/MWOMechScraper/releases/tag/v1.0.3 ) and scroll down to the bottom of the page.
-Click 'main.exe' and a download will begin.
+Click 'MWOMechScraper.exe' and a download will begin.
 Once it is finished downloading you can simply run the executable!
 Note that the .csv files the tool creates will be created in the same folder that the executable is run in.
 So if you don't cut/paste the executable to a folder then the .csv's will be created in your downloads folder.
 ************************************************************************************************************************